Frequently Asked Questions about Canada’s Anti-Spam Legislation

-The majority of the legislation comes into force on July 1, 2014.
+The majority of the legislation came into force on July 1, 2014.
 This includes Section 6, which relates to the sending of commercial electronic messages (CEMs).
-Section 8, the section that deals with the installation of computer programs, will come into force on January 15, 2015.
+Section 8, the section that deals with the installation of computer programs, came into force on January 15, 2015.
 The sections that deal with the private right of action will come into force on July, 1 2017.
 Read the order related to the coming into force dates.

 Please note that some parts of the law came into force on April 15, 2011, with respect to some amendments to the Personal Information Protection and Electronic Documents Act (PIPEDA).
 For more information, please see the Office of the Privacy Commissioner of Canada's Website and the related Order.

 For more information on CASL, please refer to fightspam.gc.ca.
 Read Canada's Anti-Spam Legislation and its regulations.